Related publications

 Specialist bereavement organisations such as Cruse and Cruse Scotland can offer advice, counselling and the details of local bereavement groups.
 You could also talk to your GP.
 Our guide Coping with bereavement can help you to look after yourself.

 If you’re no longer caring for someone, your financial position may have changed.
 You’ll need to make sure you’re claiming the right benefits.
-Call our Helpline to arrange a benefits check or try our benefits calculator.
+Contact our Helpline to arrange a benefits check or try our benefits calculator.

 Caring may have been a big part of your life and it can take time to adjust.
 You may find yourself with lots of time on your hands but feel unsure what to do with it.
 Some people feel unwell for a while as exhaustion catches up with them and you may need a rest.
 You can still get support from carers’ organisations even if your caring role has come to an end.